jhellerstein/blog/content/blog/crdt-turtles/index.md

 - You can always optimize later (see [below](#building-on-an-existing-turtle)) ... but the math must be sound on its own.

-### Case Study: Add/Remove Sets with Expiring Tombstones
+## Case Study: Add/Remove Sets
 Let's walk through a concrete example.

-An 2-Phase (2P) Set is a simple CRDT that tracks a pair of set-based lattices where `merge` is set-union for each:
+A 2-Phase (2P) Set is a simple CRDT that tracks a pair of set-based lattices `(adds, removes)` where `merge` is set-union for each:
 - **adds**: `{(id, element)}`
 - **removes**: `{(id, timestamp)}` (sometimes referred to as **tombstones**)